 One of the most common reasons claims for Vitamin D Deficiency ICD-10 (2025) are refused is due to billing errors with multiple conditions.
 Most recitations are out of order or lack sufficient cause.
 Coders must maintain consistency between ICD-10 diagnosis codes and therapies administered.

-Common mistakes include underreporting secondary illnesses, skipping treatment follow-up, and coding preventive tests without sufficient needed evidence.
+Common mistakes include underreporting secondary illnesses, skipping treatment follow-up, and coding preventive tests without sufficient evidence.
 However, robust internal assessments, clinical audits, and payer-oriented documentation templates all help ensure claim defensibility.

 MedSole RCM helps healthcare providers follow the rules while keeping their income steady and good relationships with insurance companies by ensuring that clinical records are accurate and billing is precise.